-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether the financial statements have been prepared in accordance with applicable accounting standards and identify the standards in question, subject to any material departures from those standards being disclosed and explained in the notes to the financial statements; - notify the company's shareholders in writing about the use of disclosure exemptions, if any, of FRS 102; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.
+- · select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether the financial statements have been prepared in accordance with applicable accounting standards and identify the standards in question, subject to any material departures from those standards being disclosed and explained in the notes to the financial statements; - notify the company's shareholders in writing about the use of disclosure exemptions, if any, of FRS 102; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.

-The directors are responsible for keeping adequate accounting records that are sufficient to:

-- · correctly record and explain the transactions of the company; - enable, at any time, the assets, liabilities, financial position and profit or loss of the company to be determined with reasonable accuracy; and - enable the directors to ensure that the financial statements comply with the Companies Act 2006 and enable those financial statements to be audited.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the company's transactions and disclose with reasonable accuracy at any time the financial position of the company and enable them to ensure that the financial statements comply with the Companies Act 2006.